Help the Zoo and Yourself.

 The first step is talking with your estate attorney.
 He or she will help you decide on the type of gift that is most beneficial to you now and into the future.
 In order to include the Zoo in your will or estate plan, you’ll need our legal name, and tax ID number, which can be found here, along with some sample bequest language.

-For more information or to advise us of your plans, please contact Tracey Gazibara, VP of Philanthropy and Marketing, at 719-424-7853 or email firstname.lastname@example.org.
+For information or to advise us of your plans, please contact Kelley Parker, Director of Development at [email protected] or 719-424-7810.